 Depo Provera is a contraceptive injection containing progestogen.
 It is commonly referred to as “the injection” or "DP".

 Progestogen is similar to one of the hormones produced naturally by a woman's ovaries.
 The injection is given every 12 weeks.

 How does it work?

 It prevents pregnancy by stopping the ovaries releasing an egg each month.
-Also there are changes to the lining of the womb (endometrium).
+There are also changes to the lining of the womb (endometrium).

 How well does it work?

-Depo Provera is almost 100% effective if you have your injections on time (every 12 weeks).
-This means that less than 1 out of 100 women will get pregnant each year.
+Typically, Depo Provera is 97% effective.
+This means three out of 100 women will get pregnant each year.